mtitterton/NetCDF-Indexing-Template/docs/usage.md

 This program expands NETCDF files by indexing by perfoming the following operations:
 1. Finding the surrounding files for each file and indexing data from each surrounding file into a larger NETCDF
-2. Removing the repeats in latitude, longitude, and bathymetry data points and saving as a final NETCDF file
+2. Removing the repeats in latitude, longitude, and bathymetry data points and saving as a final NETCDF file There is also a jupyter notebook to graph individual bathymetry and topography data.

 This program is designed to be dynamic by adjusting the requested indexing size and is suitable for applications in climate modeling.